 Company/Organization Position/Relationship Period of Service First Advance Development Head-Construction Corp.
-Management Department March, 2008 to April 2016 Earth+Style Corporation Head-Construction May, 2017 to present Management Department l am not affiliated with government Agency or Government-Owned and Controlled Corporation
+Management Department March, 2008 to April 2016 Earth+Style Corporation Head-Construction May, 2016 to Sept.,2016 Management Department Raemulan Lands, Inc. Head-Construction Oct, 2016 to present , Management Department

+I am not affiliated with government Agency or Government-Owned and Controlled Corporation

-- I possess all the qualifications and none of the disqualifications to serve as an Independent Director of Supercity Realty Development Corporation, as provided for in Section 38 of the Securities Regulation Code and its Implementing Rules and Regulations. - I am not related to the following director / officer / substantial shareholder of Supercity Realty Development Corporation other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code. - 5.
+- 3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of Supercity Realty Development Corporation, as provided for in Section 38 of the Securities Regulation Code and its Implementing Rules and Regulations. - 4.
+I am not related to the following director / officer / substantial shareholder of Supercity Realty Development Corporation other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code. - 5.
 To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding - 6.
 I shall faithfully and diligently comply with my duties and responsibilities as independent director under the Securities Regulation Code and its implementing Rules and Regulation, Code of Corporate Governance and other SEC issuances. - 7.
 I shall inform the corporate secretary of Supercity Realty Development Corporation of any changes in the abovementioned information within five days from its occurrence.